ipshitag/Natural-Language-Processing/README.md

 A more sophisticated decision tree:

 1. Case of with "."
-2. Case of word after "."
+2. Case of the word after "."
 3. Numeric Features
     - Length of word with "."
-    - Probability(word with "." occurs at EOS
+    - Probability(a word with "." occurs at EOS
-    - Probability(word after "." occurs at beginning of sentence) eg The
+    - Probability(word after "." occurs at beginning of a sentence) eg The

 **Implementing Decision Tree**

-A decision tree is just like if then statements, the difficult part is to choose the features.
+A decision tree is just like if-then statements, the difficult part is to choose the features.

 We can think of the questions in a decision tree as features that could be exploited by an classifier